 Uonuma International Snowball Fight is a winter event held every February in Uonuma City, Niigata.
 Since 1989, the event has been held more than 30 times under the leadership of the Koide Snow Festival Executive Committee, aiming to utilize snow as a local resource under the banner of “the birthplace of the snowball fight”.

 The snowball fight is intended to be played with a sense of fun, and the players enjoy the snowball fight using a koshiki, a playground tool unique to heavy snowfall areas.
 In addition, team members wear matching costumes and perform to enliven the crowds.

 Private lessons at Niseko by instructors who can speak both Japanese and English

 Enjoy a variety of snow activities in Rusutsu, where the vast snowfield and snowy mountains stretch as far as the eye can see!

-You can also experience the backcountry, such as by skiing in the non-compacted snow part of the Appi Kogen and Hachimantai forest
+You can also experience the backcountry, such as by skiing in the uncompressed snow part of the Appi Kogen and Hachimantai forest

 A zip tour, where you descend from 950 meters above sea level for 1,501 meters in length, and various other activities

-There are 44 ski slopes spread from the summit of Mt.
+There are 44 ski pistes spread from the summit of Mt.
 Kenashi at an altitude of 1,650 meters.
 Good access from the hot spring town

 The largest snow resort in Japan, located at the foot of the Northern Alps Mountains in Nagano

-Located at an altitude of 1,300 to 2,300 meters in Joshinetsu Kogen National Park, you can enjoy for the long season
+Located at an altitude of 1,300 to 2,300 meters in Joshinetsu Kogen National Park, you can enjoy for the long period in winter season